iposov/students-site/18fall/mathematical_packages/octave-indexing.md

 ## Indexing

 1. ***task1***
-You are given a square matrix of even size. (you are not supposed to test that the matrix is actually even and square, just use it).
+You are given a square matrix of an even size. (you are not supposed to test that the matrix is actually even and square, just use it).
 Imagine we split a matrix vertically and horizontally through the center.
 Return the matrix at the left-top.
 1. ***task2***
 You are given a matrix with an even number of rows.
 Return a new matrix where the top half is exchanged with the bottom half of the